shwetasharmaeco/hackbright_project/README.md

 Users can request food for pickup at most for 4 people per listing.
 Each time a request is made, listing is updated to reflect current level of servings and an SMS is sent to the user and the poster.

+## Built with

+* React : Build one page web app which conditinally renders individual components.
+* Python : Backen language.
+* Twilio's REST API : To send an SMS on order confirmation.
+* Google Maps : For easy browsing.
+* SQLAlchemy : To update data schema.
+* Bootstrap : Extensive list of components and Bundled Javascript plugins.